Low Desert Arizona Garden in February

 We garden year-round in most parts of Arizona, but we can’t grow everything all year.
 Take a look at what’s growing this month, and let me know in the comments what’s growing in your garden.

 "The February sunshine steeps your boughs and tints the buds and swells the leaves within." — William C. Bryant

 Another name for your low desert Arizona garden in February is “PLANT YOUR TOMATOES AND PEPPERS NOW!” month.
 Our upcoming summer heat shortens the growing season for these garden favorites.
 Planting as early as possible after danger of frost has passed gives the greatest chance for a successful season.
 Harvests from fall plantings are continuing throughout February even as you are planting your spring garden and making plans for your summer garden.

 Keep reading for garden inspiration, a February garden checklist, and a list of which vegetables, herbs and flowers to plant in your Arizona garden in February.

-Vegetables growing in the Arizona garden in February
+Vegetables growing in the low desert Arizona garden in February

 When the cauliflower head is about 6 inches across and buds are tight and unopened, it is time to harvest.
 Cut off below head with a sharp knife.
 Unlike broccoli, cauliflower doesn’t usually produce side stems after main head is harvested, so remove remaining plant from bed.
 Cauliflower will store for several weeks in the refrigerator.